 Some women experience a chemical pregnancy every month.

 Some women even catch this pregnancy because they are tested before their missed period, which results in a positive test.

 If they had waited, they never would have known.

 This is why it can be discouraged to test before your missed period simply because it does result in a higher chance of testing positive for a chemical pregnancy.

-Pregnancy and your TTC journey are two wholly separate but crazy roller coaster rides.
+Pregnancy and your TTC journey are separate but crazy roller coaster rides.